 Skip to main content

-Node Pool autoscaling is currently in preview and has the following limitations:
+Node Pool autoscaling has the following limitations:

 Configure autoscaling

-The autoscaler will adjust the Node Pool's TargetNodes value within the min and max range that you define in the Node Pool manifest.
+The autoscaler adjusts the Node Pool’s targetNodes value within the min and max range that you define in the Node Pool manifest.
+To enable autoscaling, set the following values:

-• autoscaling: Set autoscaling to true
+• autoscaling: Set autoscaling to true.

 • maxNodes: Set the number of maximum Nodes you want to scale up to.